rundeck/rundeck/docs/en/manual/04-jobs.md

 ![Scheduled job crontab form](../figures/fig0307.png)

-Use the crontab syntax referenced here: [CronExpression].
+Use the crontab syntax referenced here: [Quartz Scheduler crontrigger].

 After the Job has been updated to include a schedule, a clock icon will be displayed when the Job is listed: